Advance your design career through 1:1 UX mentorship

 When you need it

 Frequently asked questions

-To invest in your career by talking to a UX mentor can be quite a big step to take.
-To help you decide, I’m answering some of the most frequently asked questions in regards to the topic of UX mentoring and coaching.
+Investing in your career by talking to a UX mentor can be quite a big step.
+To help you decide, I’m answering some of the most frequently asked questions regarding UX mentoring and coaching.
 Take a look below.

 What can I book a mentor session for?

 One-on-one (video) chats and portfolio reviews are just a few of the ways I can help you achieve your goals as a UX designer.
-First of all, this is what I offer.
+So, first of all, this is what I offer.

-- Book a 30 minute chat to discuss any design challenge you’re currently facing.
+- Book a 30 or 60-minute chat to discuss any design challenge you currently face.

 - Get a full UX portfolio review.
-I’ll review your portfolio and we will discuss the feedback and actionable tips together during a video call.
+I’ll review your portfolio and share a FigJam file with you.
+As an option, we can also discuss the feedback and actionable tips together during a video call.